 1 Test is complemented by analysis and test at equipment level to take into account other design parameters that cannot be tested at space segment element level and the effect of the environment simulation (zero G device).

-2 Examples of such mechanical functions are mechanisms, deployables, valves and other mechanical devices.
+2 Examples of such mechanical functions are mechanisms, deployable device, valves and other mechanical devices.

 ECSS-E-ST-10-03_0750238